utilize-world/new__begin_for_gitLearn/readme.txt

-this is a test text
+this is a test text.
+Git is a free software.